East Cornwall · PL12

 Why Saltash is its own job.

-Conservation Area covers the historic Fore Street and waterfront.
+Cornwall Council's lens on Saltash is consistent: conservation Area covers the historic Fore Street and waterfront.
 Tamar Bridge crossing and proximity to Plymouth shape edge-of-town residential growth significantly.
 For planning application specifically, parts of Saltash sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Saltash drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
 That's why we treat every Saltash project as a PL12-area job first — not a generic Cornwall job with a postcode bolted on.
+The Victorian villas that dominate Saltash (and continue out toward Torpoint) set the tone for any planning application scheme here.

 Planning note